Wintellect/MSLearn/Build a Machine-Learning Model and Deploy to Azure Using Containers/includes/4-build-client-app.md

 1. Try other strings and score them for sentiment, too.

-The fact that this is working means you have built and trained a machine-learning model, embedded the model in a Docker container running in Azure, and written a cross-platform client app that places REST calls to the container text for sentiment — all in less than an hour.
+The fact that this is working means you have built and trained a machine-learning model, embedded the model in a Docker container hosted in Azure, and written a cross-platform client app that places REST calls to the container to analyze text for sentiment — and all in about an hour.
 This is the power of machine learning combined with the ease of use of Azure containers.